Environmental Health Trachoma Project

 The following short video clip is one of our Aboriginal Environmental Health Workers, Chicky Clements from Nirrumbuk Aboriginal Corporation in Broome talking about the #endingtrachoma project.

-The #ending trachoma advertisements were launched by Alex Lush from Lush Digital, the content agency on Thursday 19 September at the 12th National Aboriginal Environmental Health Conference in Perth.
-One advertisement shows how trachoma gets progressively worse through the life span if hands and faces are not kept clean.
+The #ending trachoma advertisements were launched by Alex Lush from Lush Digital, the content agency on Thursday 19 September 2019 at the 12th National Aboriginal Environmental Health Conference in Perth.
+One advertisement shows how trachoma gets progressively worse through the life span, if hands and faces are not kept clean.
 The second advertisement shows how trachoma can be prevented by washing your hands and face with soap.
-The advertisements were filmed in Broome and uses some Aboriginal Environmental Health Workers.
-The voice over was done by Stan Masters, the AEHW at Derbarl Yerrigan.
+The advertisements were filmed in Broome, Western Australia and feature some Aboriginal Environmental Health Workers.
+The voice-over was done by Stan Masters, the AEHW at Derbarl Yerrigan.

-The advertisements have been designed to use in Aboriginal communities at events, in clinic waiting rooms and during bathroom assessments done by the Aboriginal Environmental Health Workers.
+The advertisements have been designed to use in Aboriginal communities at events, in clinic waiting rooms, and during bathroom assessments conducted by the Aboriginal Environmental Health Workers.

 Watch the advertisements here: